 Disability & Higher Education FAQ

 Federal law requires that no (otherwise) qualified person with a disability shall be denied a benefit or opportunity or excluded from participation solely on the basis of that disability.
-An individual with a disability is qualified if, with or without reasonable accommodation, she/he meets the same eligibility requirements and standards of behavior and performance demanded of anyone else.
+An individual with a disability is qualified if, with or without reasonable accommodation, they meet the same eligibility requirements and standards of behavior and performance demanded of anyone else.

 Can a student’s disability be used in the determination of college admission?

 No, federal laws protect qualified students from being denied admission on the basis of disability.
-If a student meets the essential requirements for admission, a postsecondary school may not reject her/his application because she/he has a disability.
+If a student meets the essential requirements for admission, a postsecondary school may not reject the application because the student has a disability.

 However, if students would like to learn more about the college or university services for students with disabilities, they may be able to discuss this with school personnel prior to admission depending on that school’s policies.